A close up of the back of a Victoria Cross medal with 'Lieutenant F. N. Parsons' engraved on it.

 The museum publicly announced that the medals were missing in February, after a routine inspection and subsequent search by museum staff confirmed they could not be located.
 At the time of this announcement, the museum said it was keeping an open mind about whether the medals might be missing within its own collections.
 However, their anonymous return confirms that the VCs had been taken from the museum.
 Essex Police is looking into the circumstances surrounding the medals’ reappearance.

-The descendants of Sergeant McWheeney and Lieutenant Parsons have been informed of this latest development, and once initial enquiries into their return are complete, the original crosses will replace replicas currently on display in the Essex Regiment Museum gallery.
+The descendants of Sergeant McWheeney and Lieutenant Parsons were informed of all the latest developments, and now initial enquiries into their return are complete, the original crosses have replaced the replicas that were on display in the Essex Regiment Museum gallery.

 Marc De’ath, Chelmsford City Culture Services Manager said: